Ymit24/too-hot-to-prandtl-control-system/README.md

 # ❄️🎛️ Too Hot To Prandtl Control Software

 ## About this repo
-This repo contains all the software I wrote for my undergraduate senior design project "Too Hot To Prandtl" (project description found [here](#project-introduction)).
+This repo contains all the software I wrote for my undergraduate senior design project "Too Hot To Prandtl".
 All software was written in Rust 🦀!

 <!-- TABLE OF CONTENTS -->